Home>Programmes for individuals>Certificate Programmes>Certificate International Relations and diplomacy

 Intended Participants

-These 10 days certificate is designed for professionals in the public, private, or NGO sectors aiming to proceed to senior positions.
-In the cohort we have diplomats, public and private sector executives, directors of international companies, NGO’s representatives, civil society and International institutions.
+This Certificate is intended for professionals in the public, private, or NGO sectors aiming to proceed to senior positions.
+Each cohort is assembled of diplomats, executives in the public and private sectors, directors of international companies, and representatives of civil society organisations (including NGOs) and international institutions.

 Objectives